koordinator-sh/koordinator/docs/proposals/scheduling/20200901-gang-scheduling.md

 ## Summary
 This proposal provides Gang mechanism for the scheduler to control pods binding opportunity.
 User can declare a resource-collection-minimum number, only when assigned-resources reach the given limitation can trigger the binding.
-We provide `strict-mode` and `non-strict-mode` to control the resource-accumulation-process by a configuration.
+We provide `Strict` and `NonStrict` to control the resource-accumulation-process by a configuration.
 We also provide a two-level Gang description for better matching the real scenario, which is different from community.

 ## Motivation
 In AI scenarios, lots of jobs need Gang scheduling.
-The community have lots of related implements such as `coescheduling` or `vocalno`.
+The community have lots of related implements such as `Coscheduling` or `vocalno`.
 We received lots of inspirations in the design process from them.

 ### Compared with competitors

-#### Coescheduling
+#### Coscheduling
-1. `coescheduling` implement a new queue-sort interface and other methods to let one Gang's pods get out of the queue in order as much as possible.
+1. `Coscheduling` implement a new queue-sort interface and other methods to let one Gang's pods get out of the queue in order as much as possible.
 If a pod failed to be scheduled, the requests that have been successfully scheduled in this round of Gang scheduling cycle will be rolled back, and the remaining pods waiting for scheduling will be rejected in PreFilter check until this scheduling cycle passed.
-For example, there is a Gang requires 10 tasks to be scheduled, if first 5 tasks allocated, the 6th task failed to be scheduled, `coescheduling` will roll-back first 5 tasks and ignore the remaining 4 tasks in this Gang scheduling cycle. `coescheduling` simply use a global time interval to control the Gang scheduling cycle.
+For example, there is a Gang requires 10 tasks to be scheduled, if first 5 tasks allocated, the 6th task failed to be scheduled, `Coscheduling` will roll-back first 5 tasks and ignore the remaining 4 tasks in this Gang scheduling cycle. `Coscheduling` simply use a global time interval to control the Gang scheduling cycle.
 The first defect is that the uniform time interval will cause some problems.
 If the time configuration is too long, it will lead to useless waiting; If the time configuration is too short, it will lead to useless scheduling.
 Secondly, it is very difficult for a large job to meet all resource requests at one time.
 This mechanism will lead to a very low probability of full resources, and eventually make the job starve to death.
-We call this process as `strict-mode`.
+We call this process as `Strict`.

 2. Some jobs have complex Gang requirements.
 For example, a job has several roles.
 Each role will have several pods and its own Gang conditions.
 Jobs also need different roles to form different GangGroups.
 All pods in a GangGroup can trigger the bind process only after all roles in a GangGroup meet their Gang conditions.
-The `coescheduling` can't meet this requirement.
+The `Coscheduling` can't meet this requirement.

 ### Goals